Fastrack-Dealernet/Coding-Quiz/README.md

 you designed.

-Then write a closing method whose conditions test the various possible values of this difference and then prints an appropriate message concerning the winner.
+Then write a closing method whose conditions test the various possible values of this difference and then displays an appropriate message concerning the winner.

 Again, if you are a front end candidate, show us some **bells-and-whistles!**